geneseframework/genese/src/complexity/README.md

  ## 5. Configuration

- Some parameters are configurable by creating a file geneseconfig.json located on the folder where you will enter the command-line.
-This file must have this form :
+ Some parameters are configurable by creating a file `geneseconfig.json` located on the folder where you enter the command-line.
+This file must have this format :

  ```json
 {